This post has been updated. It was originally posted on April 10, 2020.

 To make sure you get rid of any leftover bleach, take the mask out of the solution and rinse it under a tap for 10 to 15 seconds—any temperature.
 After that, soak it in clean water for another five minutes.
 You can hang your masks to dry or put them in the dryer at high temperature for some extra sanitization.

 Sanitizing face masks is one action where the premise “the more, the better” definitely applies.
-Each of the methods above will do on their own, but if you’re still wary or want to be extra sure you’re not running any risks, you can use time to your advantage, too.
+Each of the methods above will do on its own, but if you’re still wary or want to be extra sure you’re not running any risks, you can use time to your advantage, too.

 COVID-19 particles have a limited life span depending on the surface they end up on, and even though we have an idea of how long the virus can live on certain materials, there’s still uncertainty when it comes to porous surfaces.
 Some reports show the virus degrades after two days on cloth or cardboard, but others have found traces of it on those materials after six or seven days.

 Still, studies have used larger samples of the virus that you’d normally find if someone carrying the virus sneezed on your groceries.
 The CDC has made it clear that even though it is possible to get infected this way, it’s still very uncommon, and efforts should be focused on mask-wearing and social distancing.